It's judgment day for Theranos founder Elizabeth Holmes

 Holmes' legal team submitted 130 letters to the judge from friends, family and other supporters, including New Jersey Sen. Cory Booker, who is a longtime friend of Holmes.
 In his letter, Booker wrote, "Each of us is more than the worst thing we've done," citing Bryan Stevenson, the criminal justice reform advocate and lawyer.

 Billy Evans, Holmes' partner, wrote the judge asking for mercy and described the impact the case has had on their family.
 The submission includes photos of the the couple with their 1-year-old son and their dog, Balto, which the family says was killed by mountain lions.
-Evans wrote that Holmes has already paid mightily for being part of Theranos.
+Evans wrote that Holmes has already paid mightily for enduring the notoriety that followed Theranos crumbling under pressure.

 "If you are to know Liz, it is to know that she is honest, humble, selfless, and kind beyond what most people have ever experienced," Evans wrote.
 "Please let her be free."